msavin/Parrot/README.md

 # Project State and Intended Use

-Parrot is intended to be used for applications only.
-If you are building a content/SEO-driven website, you may prefer something like [Flow-Router](http://github.com/kadira/flow-router).

 Parrot is light, stable, and designed to work closely with Meteor.
-If it fits your needs then you should have no problems using it.
-Because Parrot is built on top of `Reactive-Dict`, it can work with any framework that Meteor supports.
+Parrot is designed for single-page web applications.
+If you are building something that required indexing, such as a content website, you might prefer a different router.

 **Thanks to [Moshe Berman](http://github.com/mosheberman) for helping with the URL parser!**